If I Had $1000000: Kraft Dinner

-A line in the song inspired fans to begin throwing Kraft Dinner at the band during concerts.
-It initially began as a single box at a 1991 show at the Danforth Music Hall in Toronto.
+A line in the song inspired fans to begin throwing packages of Kraft Dinner at the band during concerts.
+The tradition began with a single box thrown onstage during a 1991 show at the Danforth Music Hall in Toronto.
 It quickly grew by word-of-mouth, and the number of boxes being thrown rapidly increased.
-It became so bad that eventually hundreds of boxes were pelted at shows; the band and their instruments were often the target.
-Especially unpleasant were open cheese packages, which would create a putrid aroma when sitting on stage under hot spotlights.
-Some diehard fans would go one step further and throw cooked pasta.
-Eventually, the band requested that fans cease the ritual and instead donate the food via bins set up in the lobbies of their shows for local food banks.
+Eventually, hundreds of boxes would be thrown at a typical show, often targeting the band and their instruments.
+The packets of cheese powder included in the boxes sometimes burst open, resulting in a putrid odor when they were exposed to the heat of the stage lights, and some fans even threw cooked pasta.
+The band ultimately requested that their audiences end the tradition and instead donate the boxes to their local food banks, using bins set up in the venue lobby for this purpose.

 Legacy

 The song became an ice cream flavour in May 2009 when the band partnered with American ice cream company Ben & Jerry's to create "If I Had 1,000,000 Flavours".
 The confection consists of vanilla and chocolate ice cream, peanut butter cups, chocolate-coated toffee chunks, white chocolate chunks and chocolate-coated almonds.
 The band became the first Canadian band to receive their own ice cream flavour, following in the footsteps of other band-themed Ben & Jerry's flavours such as Cherry Garcia (Jerry Garcia), One Sweet Whirled (Dave Matthews Band) and Phish Food (Phish).
 All royalties from the sale of "If I Had 1,000,000 Flavours" are donated to the ABC Canada Literacy Foundation, a Toronto-based organization that promotes reading to children at home.